Wood, Stone and You

 Combining Wood and Stone

-People seek pattern and significance and to link ourselves to the mysteries of the universe and natural world through the moment of our birth.
+From birth, people seek patterns and purpose to connect to the cosmos and nature.
 This practice of looking for signs and omens has deep primordial roots.

 Most people know their sun sign, and some go further and know their moon sign as well.
-Plenty of people can tell you which animal of the Chinese zodiac with its twelve-year cycle is associated with them.
-Now when someone asks you what sign you were born under, you can refer to yourself as an offspring of Rowan or Thorn, depending on the Celtic astrology calendar.
+Many people know their Chinese zodiac animal with its twelve-year cycle.
+Now you can say you were born under Thorn or Elder signs, depending on the Celtic astrology calendar, when asked.

-When choosing a wooden object like a ring or pen, you might want to match the wood to the recipient’s birth tree or prefer to choose a wood that symbolises your relationship.
-You can combine woods for a more nuanced meaning and add in gems for their symbolism.
+You can match a ring or pen’s wood to the recipient’s birth month or your relationship.
+Or combine woods for a more nuanced meaning and add in gems for their symbolism.

-Selecting a wood and stone with significance gives added meanings and layers to an object.
+Choosing meaningful wood and stone adds significance to an object.
 Everyone likes to be able to add a personal touch to items they treasure or present as gifts to a loved one.